 - Agency interoperability - uses are no longer limited to communicate with just "their" users.
 The system allows connectivity to virtually any other system user.

 - Increased level of safety - each radio is individually identified by use, issued agency and, in most cases, who the radio is issued to.

 System & Technical Information

 The system consists of a single site Motorola Smartnet II 800 Mhz trunked radio system operating on 20 channels.
-Geographic location of the site allows for 95% coverage of the entire county with a portable radio.
+The geographic location of the site allows for 95% coverage of the entire county with a portable radio.
 Additionally, through a statewide users group (NCSUN) agreement, selected radios have roaming capability to access adjacent Smartnet II systems in adjoining counties.
 Backup capabilities include a fully functional 5 channel 800 National Mutual Aid conventional repeater system that provides general countywide coverage.

 Initially constructed as a 5 channel system in 1991, the system was gradually increased to 8 channels over the next three years.
-In 1994 a joint effort between the City of Salisbury and Rowan County built the system out to it's current 20 channel capacity.
+In 1994 a joint effort between the City of Salisbury and Rowan County built the system out to its current 20 channel capacity.
 In this configuration, the system can very well adequately support 2,000 radio users.

 The site is controlled from either of two communications centers located at the Salisbury Police Department or the Rowan County Telecommunications Center.